MicrosoftDocs/power-platform/power-platform/admin/automatic-environment-cleanup.md

 > [!IMPORTANT]
 > Please allow ample time to take appropriate action.
 Your organization may have a central admin and purchasing group and might be purchasing through Microsoft partners.
 Please plan accordingly.

-## Inactivity based environment cleanup
+## Environment cleanup based on inactivity
 Power Platform provides a cleanup mechanism that automatically removes environments from your tenant that are left inactive.
 An environment will first be disabled after 90 days of inactivity.
 If no action is taken by administrators and the environment is left disabled for 30 days, it will then be deleted.
-Administrators have 7 days to recover deleted environments.This cleanup process is automatic.
+Administrators have 7 days to recover deleted environments.
+This cleanup process is automatic.

 ## Scope
-Developer and dataverse for teams environment are affected by the inactvity based clean up.
+Developer and Dataverse for Teams environment are affected by the inactvity based cleanup.

 ## Timeline for inactive environments